anon-blue/anon.blue/README.txt

 storm blew a table through the old men he pushed the table time to  cuuck the di cks.
-Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning6gghhhhjjjjjj          penis is kewl kjkfjllskldfji hitler did nothe hitler did nothing wrong nothing wrongtrump is my suger daddy
+Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning6gghhhhjjjjjj          penis is kewl kjkfjllskldfji hitler did nothe hitler did nothblooottyiraeatbuttwrongtrump is my suger daddy

                                                                lost here
 jet fuel can't melt steel beams